PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   be ≲ 4 sentences long.
 Any additional information should included in the "Notes" section.

+* Put any necessary highly technical information in the "Notes" section of a docstring.

 * The short summary should start on the line immediately following the triple quotes.
 There should not be any blank lines immediately before the closing triple quotes.